Restaurant guide for Siena Province

 La Chiusa, another famous restaurant we stay away from.
 Go instead to La Grotta or Locanda dell’Amorosa or Mondo X La Frateria for good fine dining in this region.

 Osteria Acquacheta, excellent value in touristy Montepulciano and the favorite place of the locals.
 Simple rustic place with good atmosphere, great selection of vegetables and daily specials.
 Service can be a bit rough!.
 Just down from Piazza Grande, past Teatro Poliziano.
 Via del Teatro 22.
 0578-758-443. ($)*

 La Grotta, highly recommended classic restaurant with refined cuisine and professional service, and it’s the perfect place to enjoy the splendid Vino Nobile wines.
 Seasonal specialties include truffles, porcini mushrooms, game, fresh pasta.
-Outside dining too.
-Last visit in 2011.
+Large outside dining area.
+We just had a wonderful dinner there on Friday 23rd of June 2017.
 Closed on Wednesdays.
 Next to the San Biagio church, below the town on the west side.
 Tel: 0578-757-607. ($$$)*